matloff/TidyverseSkeptic/README.md

 useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.  **In short, R will have to bend to RStudio's wishes**.

-6. For the above reasons, **RStudio is essentially operating as a monopolist**.
-It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition and stifled innovation.
+For the above reasons, **RStudio is essentially operating as a monopolist**.
+It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition (see below) and stifled innovation.
 Though again this is well-intentioned and the severity of the dominance is not yet complete, the adverse impacts are very serious and worsening.

-**This is classical monopolistic behavior.**  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense.
-But in the (non-price) economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or not.

-Furthering accentuating the monopolistic aspect is the fact, mentioned above, that the RStudio IDE specifically facilitates use of Tidyverse tools.
+Furthering accentuating the monopolistic aspect is the fact, mentioned above, that the RStudio IDE specifically facilitates use of Tidyverse tools.  **This is classical monopolistic behavior**, mirroring the behavior of Microsoft in the anti-trust legal cases brought against the firm some years ago.

 Aside from price, again probably not an issue here, a highly insidious consequence of monopolies is the stifling of innovation.
 The case of